Coordinate system

 The spherical coordinate system is commonly used in physics.
 It assigns three numbers (known as coordinates) to every point in Euclidean space: radial distance r, polar angle θ (theta), and azimuthal angle φ (phi).
 The symbol ρ (rho) is often used instead of r.

 In geometry, a coordinate system is a system that uses one or more numbers, or coordinates, to uniquely determine and standardize the position of the points or other geometric elements on a manifold such as Euclidean space.
 The coordinates are not interchangeable; they are commonly distinguished by their position in an ordered tuple, or by a label, such as in "the x-coordinate".
 The coordinates are taken to be real numbers in elementary mathematics, but may be complex numbers or elements of a more abstract system such as a commutative ring.
 The use of a coordinate system allows problems in geometry to be translated into problems about numbers and vice versa; this is the basis of analytic geometry.

 Common coordinate systems

 Number line

-The simplest example of a coordinate system is the identification of points on a line with real numbers using the number line.
+The simplest example of a coordinate system in one dimension is the identification of points on a line with real numbers using the number line.
 In this system, an arbitrary point O (the origin) is chosen on a given line.
 The coordinate of a point P is defined as the signed distance from O to P, where the signed distance is the distance taken as positive or negative depending on which side of the line P lies.
 Each point is given a unique coordinate and each real number is the coordinate of a unique point.